Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/bigquery-configs.md

 Python models running on Dataproc Serverless can be further configured in your [BigQuery profile](/docs/core/connect-data-platform/bigquery-setup#running-python-models-on-dataproc).

-Any user or service account that runs dbt Python models will need the following permissions(in addition to the required BigQuery permissions) ([docs](https://cloud.google.com/dataproc/docs/concepts/iam/iam)):
+Any user or service account that runs dbt Python models will need the following permissions, in addition to the required BigQuery permissions:
 ```
 dataproc.batches.create
 dataproc.clusters.use